Glossary of technical writing terms

 Digital Accessible Information SYstem (DAISY)

-A technical standard that is used to create accessible content.
-See the DAISY Consortium (www.daisy.org).
+DAISY is a technical standard that is used to create accessible content.
+Refer to the DAISY Consortium (https://daisy.org).

 digital communication